-The Core Spatial Data Theme "Statistical Units" Recommendation for content includes a step wise approach for its adoption by the countries: a) Core recommendations, like including 1 Km Grid, NUTS and Urban Statistical units and some temporal attributes as core, b) good practices, like recommend smaller grids and enumeration districts units and c) Considerations for future, like the importance of a global grid, units harmonisation for the whole geographic Europe, better tracking of statistical units across time, correspondence between INSPIRE and Statistical classification.
+The Core Spatial Data Theme "Statistical Units" Recommendation for content includes a step wise approach for its adoption by the countries.
+As first priority, core recommendations include the selection of main categories of statistical units (1 km grid, Territorial Units for Statistics and Urban Statistical Units), the availability of statistical units at various levels of detail and the necessity of a correct topology.
+As statisticians have to work on time series, tracking changes of the statistical units is strongly encouraged, e.g. through the inclusion of core temporal attributes.

+As second priority, good practices recommend mainly the capture of other categories of statistical units (smaller grids and enumeration districts units),

+Considerations for future lists the main topics for technological development monitoring; they include the importance of a global grid, statistical units harmonisation for the whole geographic Europe, better tracking of statistical units across time, correspondence between INSPIRE and Statistical classification.

-2 FOREWORD
+2 Foreword